Skip to content

 6. Offers to run setup immediately (interactive mode only)

-When running interactively, after generating the config Bivvy prompts “Run setup now?” with options to run immediately or exit.
-Choosing “Yes” chains directly into bivvy run.
-Choosing “No” (the default) shows a hint to run bivvy run later.
+When running interactively, after generating the config Bivvy presents a “Run setup now?” picker with two options — No (n) (default) and Yes (y).
+Choosing Yes chains directly into bivvy run with every generated step forced.
+Choosing No (or pressing Enter) shows a hint to run bivvy run later.

 Examples